MILA'S LIFE BEGAN WITH JOY...

 We kept asking ourselves what was happening to our daughter?
 We had her assessed by neurologists, ophthalmologists, optometrists, orthopedists, and speech, vision, occupational, and physical therapists.
 Some therapies seemed to help, but the peaks didn't get higher and the improvements wore off.
 No one could pinpoint what was wrong.
 When she turned six, everything got precipitously worse over a matter of weeks.

 Finally, A DIAGNOSIS

 In desperation, we brought Mila to Children’s Hospital Colorado in hopes they would not release her until they figured out what was wrong.
 After a long week of many tests, the doctors diagnosed Mila with Batten Disease.
 Our hearts stopped.
 Our bodies went limp.

-We learned Batten is a neurodegenerative disease which leaves children blind, cognitively impaired and unable to walk before they die at a young age.
-We were told there is no cure, and that no clinical trials exist for Mila's variant of Batten... yet.
-But we also learned that experimental treatments for other variants are showing great promise.
+We learned Batten is a neurodegenerative disease which leaves children blind, cognitively impaired and bed-ridden before they die at a young age.
+We were told there is no cure for Batten... yet.
+But we also learned that very recent genetic therapies were showing great promise.
 So we started a foundation and set out on a race against time to find and fund a path to a cure for Mila, in hopes of paving a new path for hundreds of other rare diseases.

 WE NEED YOUR HELP NOW